-In November 2023, we approved and began implementing a restructuring plan to realign our operational focus with the purpose of simplifying our business, enabling us to focus more clearly on growing our core businesses and our new sustainability-related activities, and improving our cost structure.
+In November 2023, we approved and began implementing the 2023 Restructuring Plan to realign our operational focus with the purpose of simplifying our business, enabling us to focus more clearly on growing our core businesses and our new sustainability-related activities, and improving our cost structure.
 As part of this plan, we identified open positions that were eliminated and other positions that were closed to better align the workforce necessary to execute the revised strategy.
-During the year ended December 31, 2023, we recognized restructuring charges of \$7.2 million, composed of severance and other compensation costs.
+During the first half of 2024, we continued to assess potential initiatives.
+As part of the restructuring plan in 2023 and 2024, we recognized restructuring charges totaling \$9.6 million, composed of severance and other compensation costs.
 We also decided to shift future investments away from underperforming businesses and to continue assessing our global office footprint, resulting in impairment charges of \$11.2 million during the fourth quarter of 2023.
-During the first half of 2024, we continued to assess potential initiatives, resulting in additional severance and other compensation cost-related restructuring charges of \$2.5 million.
-In addition, as part of the 2023 Restructuring Plan, within our marine segment we made the decision to cease operations at one of our subsidiaries in Brazil, resulting in the write-off of \$3.3 million of VAT credits that are no longer recoverable.
+In addition, as part of the 2023 Restructuring Plan, within our marine segment we made the decision during the second quarter of 2024 to cease operations at one of our subsidiaries in Brazil, resulting in the write-off of \$3.3 million of VAT credits that are no longer recoverable.
 We estimate that the plan should result in approximately \$21.9 million in annualized compensation-related savings.
 We completed the restructuring activities during the second quarter of 2024.
 See Note 15.
 Restructuring and Exit Activities for additional information.